Symmetry-protected self-correcting quantum memories: Self-correction with a 1-form SPT phase

 To obtain degeneracy in the ground space we must consider a lattice with boundaries.
-The allowable boundary Hamiltonians are dictated by the symmetry action on the boundary, which in turn is governed by the precise boundary geometry.
+The allowable boundary Hamiltonians are dictated by the symmetry action on the boundary, which in turn is determined by the boundary geometry.
 In addition to changing the ground space degeneracy of the model, the choice of boundary Hamiltonian may allow for different types of excitations to condense on them.
 By condense, we mean that an excitation can be absorbed on the boundary (and the reverse process is also possible, where excitations can be emitted from a boundary).
 In the following, we will consider four different types of symmetric gapped boundary Hamiltonians that each allow different excitations to condense on them.
 These boundaries will allow us to construct the Hamiltonian with a degenerate ground space (i.e. codespace) that is self-correcting under 1-form symmetry.

-We will first focus on a toric code boundary, which will be used to encode information.
-We will then introduce other boundary types that do not contain any degeneracy, but will allow for all logical operators to be implemented through a sequence of symmetric local moves (as required by the discussion in Sec.~\ref{sec:Thermal}).
+We will first focus on a toric code boundary which will be used to encode information.
+We will then introduce other boundary types that can be combined with the toric code boundary to construct a code that allows for all logical operators to be implemented through a sequence of symmetric local moves (as required by the discussion in Sec.~\ref{sec:Thermal}).